CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

     This feature is still **in development** and it may significantly change in the future versions.

 Attributes can be used to store complex information in JSON format.
-In addition, values can be queried just like configurations using ``attribute.<key>:<value>`` syntax.
+In addition, values can be queried just like configurations with the use of ``attribute.<key>:<value>`` syntax.

-Rich attribute templates combine forces of Mustache and Markdown languages to give you next level of flexibility in rendering attribute values in UI without the need of writing additional plugins.
+Rich attribute templates combine forces of Mustache and Markdown languages that gives you next level of flexibility in rendering attribute values in UI without the need of writing additional plugins.
 Templates allow you to render value objects as custom links, lists, tables or combinations of them.
 You can also combine your representation with other context values like sample name or hash.